Arthur Reymond

-Arthur Reymond (born 2 April 1999) is a French tennis player.
-He has a career high ATP singles ranking of 460 achieved on 23 June 2025.
-He also has a career high doubles ranking of 238 achieved on 16 June 2025.
+Arthur Reymond (born 2 April 1999) is a French tennis player who plays mostly doubles.
+He has a career high ATP singles ranking of No. 460 achieved on 23 June 2025 and a career high doubles ranking of No. 66 achieved on 14 September 2026.

 Professional career

 2023: Maiden Challenger doubles title

 In July, Reymond won his maiden Challenger doubles title in Braunschweig, Germany, partnering with Pierre-Hugues Herbert.

-2024: 2nd and 3rd Challenger doubles titles
+2024: Two Challenger doubles titles

 In July, Reymond won two additional Challenger doubles titles, both partnering with Dan Added, in Pozablanco, Spain and in Segovia, Spain.

-2025: New Challenger doubles final
+2025: Two more Challenger titles

 In July, Reymond reached the doubles final in Segovia, where he was the defending champion, this time partnering with Luca Sanchez.
 The pair lost in the final to Matías Soto and Federico Zeballos.
+In August, Reymond won his fourth Challenger title in Grodzisk Mazowiecki, Poland and in October, he won his fifth title in Olbia, Italy.

+2026: ATP Tour doubles debut and first win, top 100

+In February, Reymond made his ATP Tour debut at the Open Occitanie, partnering with Clément Chidekh.
+The pair reached the quarterfinal.